Structural steel: Design considerations

 Heat transfer to the steel can be slowed by the use of fireproofing materials, thus limiting steel temperature.
 Common fireproofing methods for structural steel include intumescent, endothermic, and plaster coatings as well as drywall, calcium silicate cladding, and mineral wool insulating blankets.

-Concrete building structures often meet code required fire-resistance ratings, as the concrete thickness over the steel rebar provides sufficient fire resistance.
-However, concrete can be subject to spalling, particularly if it has an elevated moisture content.
-Although additional fireproofing is not often applied to concrete building structures, it is sometimes used in traffic tunnels and locations where a hydrocarbon fuel fire is more likely, as flammable liquid fires provides more heat to the structural element as compared to a fire involving ordinary combustibles during the same fire period.
 Structural steel fireproofing materials include intumescent, endothermic and plaster coatings as well as drywall, calcium silicate cladding, and mineral or high temperature insulation wool blankets.
 Attention is given to connections, as the thermal expansion of structural elements can compromise fire-resistance rated assemblies.

 Manufacturing

 Cutting workpieces to length is usually done with a bandsaw.

-A beam drill line (drill line) has long been considered an indispensable way to drill holes and mill slots into beams, channels and HSS elements.
+A beam drill line drills holes and mills slots into beams, channels and HSS elements.
 CNC beam drill lines are typically equipped with feed conveyors and position sensors to move the element into position for drilling, plus probing capability to determine the precise location where the hole or slot is to be cut.

 For cutting irregular openings or non-uniform ends on dimensional (non-plate) elements, a cutting torch is typically used.
 Oxy-fuel torches are the most common technology and range from simple hand-held torches to automated CNC coping machines that move the torch head around the structural element in accordance with cutting instructions programmed into the machine.

 Fabricating flat plate is performed on a plate processing center where the plate is laid flat on a stationary 'table' and different cutting heads traverse the plate from a gantry-style arm or "bridge".
 The cutting heads can include a punch, drill or torch.